lachrist/aran/doc/issue/arguments-two-way-binding.md

-In sloppy mode, function with simple parameter list have their parameters two-way bound with the `arguments` object.
-This means that changes to the arguments object are reflected in the parameter values and vice versa.
+In sloppy mode, functions with simple parameter list have their parameters two-way bound with the `arguments` object.
+This means that changes to the arguments object are reflected by the parameter values and vice versa.
 Aran does not preserve this (crazy) behavior.
 If this becomes a real issue, it could be possible to implement it with the `Proxy` API.